settings icon

 3) Another choice would be for God to judge and remove those who choose to commit evil acts.
 The problem with this possibility is that there would be no one left, for God would have to remove us all.
 We all sin and commit evil acts (Romans 3:23; Ecclesiastes 7:20; 1 John 1:8).
 While some people are more evil than others, where would God draw the line?
 Ultimately, all evil causes harm to others.

 Instead of these options, God has chosen to create a “real” world in which real choices have real consequences.
 In this real world of ours, our actions affect others.
 Because of Adam’s choice to sin, the world now lives under the curse, and we are all born with a sin nature (Romans 5:12).
 There will one day come a time when God will judge the sin in this world and make all things new, but He is purposely “delaying” in order to allow more time for people to repent so that He will not need to condemn them (2 Peter 3:9).
 Until then, He IS concerned about evil.
-When He created the Old Testament laws, one of His goals was to discourage and punish evil.
-He judges nations and rulers who disregard justice and pursue evil.
+When He gave the Old Testament Law, one of His goals was to discourage and punish evil.
+Throughout history, He has judged nations and rulers who disregard justice and pursue evil.
 Likewise, in the New Testament, God states that it is the government’s responsibility to provide justice in order to protect the innocent from evil (Romans 13).
 He also promises severe consequences for those who commit evil acts, especially against the "innocent" (Mark 9:36-42).

 In summary, we live in a real world where our good and evil actions have direct consequences and indirect consequences upon us and those around us.
 God’s desire is that for all of our sakes we would obey Him that it might be well with us (Deuteronomy 5:29).
 Instead, what happens is that we choose our own way, and then we blame God for not doing anything about it.
 Such is the heart of sinful man.
 But Jesus came to change men’s hearts through the power of the Holy Spirit, and He does this for those who will turn from evil and call on Him to save them from their sin and its consequences (2 Corinthians 5:17).
 God does prevent and restrain some acts of evil.
 This world would be MUCH WORSE were God not restraining evil.
 At the same time, God has given us the ability to choose good and evil, and when we choose evil, He allows us, and those around us, to suffer the consequences of evil.
 Rather than blaming God and questioning God on why He does not prevent all evil, we should be about the business of proclaiming the cure for evil and its consequences—Jesus Christ!